ys279/ys279.github.io-src/content/blog/Blog2.md

-Title: Yiping's Blog2
+Title: Solutions to Eluer Project
 Date: 2020-09-10 20:55
+headline: Yiping's Blog2

-headline: Solutions to Eluer Project
+Solution to selected Eluer Problems

+Project Euler  is a website dedicated to a series of computational problems intended to be solved with computer programs.The project attracts adults and students interested in mathematics and computer programming.